Open to: Grades 10 - 12

 Questions?
 Phone 410-735-6140 or email email@example.com

 This web-based distance writing AP English Language and Composition course spans seven months, ending in April just before the exam is administered, and consists of fourteen lessons – completed every two weeks, the majority culminating in a formal essay – along with accompanying readings, discussions and writing workshops.
-The course is also offered in a 12 week intensive summer session.

 In response to student essays, instructors comment on form, style, and content, generally holding students’ work to college-level standards.
 Critiques explain successes and delineate problems needing further work.
 Along with instructor feedback, each student receives at least one workshop critique from his or her peers in the class, and completes one comprehensive revision based upon comments.
 A process letter for each lesson gives students a chance to reflect upon the effectiveness of their prewriting strategies, to score their essays based upon given rubrics, and to share ideas for revision.
 At this level, the instructor assumes that students already command Standard English grammar and are ready to delve into more sophisticated issues.